doctorsrn/xacro2urdf/README.md

 1. Run `test_xacro.py` to verify that the `xacro.py` is working properly.
 2. Run `python xacro.py` can get some helpful information.
 3. Move `xacro.py` to the same directory as `urdf` folder.
 You can see the file structure in [abb_irb4600_support](https://github.com/doctorsrn/xacro2urdf/tree/master/abb_irb4600_support) directory for detail.
 4. Run `python xacro.py -o ./target.urdf urdf/origin.xacro` to start convertion.
-For example, `python xacro.py -o ./test_abb_4600.urdf urdf/irb4600_60_205.xacro` in [abb_irb4600_support](https://github.com/doctorsrn/xacro2urdf/tree/master/abb_irb4600_support) directory.
+For example, `python xacro.py -o ./test_abb_4600.urdf urdf/irb4600_60_205.xacro` in [abb_irb4600_support](https://github.com/doctorsrn/xacro2urdf/tree/master/abb_irb4600_support) folder.
 If convert successfully, the `test_abb_4600.urdf` will be generated.

 **Attention:** The `xacro.py` must be in same directory as `urdf` folder.